In September I went to Paris to visit Indigo – a creative textile and surface design show.

 Tips for future visitors:

-- The exhibition place is about 30 mins on a train from the center of Paris but there are a couple of hotels in the exhibition center area.
+- The exhibition place is about 30 mins on a train from the centre of Paris but there are a couple of hotels in the exhibition centre area.
 Beware though, you have a 15 mins walk on a very badly lit and desolate road and through some awfully dark woods!
 I had to call my husband to keep me company on the phone…

 - There are a few eating places inside the exhibition center but they close when the show closes.
 There are not many eating/drinking places around the area so plan carefully in case you get peckish.

 - Photographs of the stands/designs are strictly forbidden, so don’t bother.

 - Bring flat shoes and an absorbent brain, your mind is gonna be blown to smithereens!